WadhwaniAI/cough-against-covid/datasets/README.md

 * Cleaning: Run the notebook - `cough-against-covid/datasets/cleaning/esc50.ipynb`.

-* Versioning: We use this dataset for background noise addition.
+* Versioning (Optional): We use this dataset for background noise addition.
 Thus, we create version `default` using notebook - `cough-against-covid/datasets/versioning/background/esc-50/default.ipynb`.

 The final dataset folder structure as a result of above steps is organized as follows: